castaned/ML-integration-CMSSW/docs/framework/04_framework-setup.md

 * `data_processing/`: Tools for retrieving, filtering, and converting CMS data

-* `ML_processing/`: Tools for training machine learning models and performing inference.
+* `ml_training/`: Tools for training machine learning models and performing inference.

+* `example_files`: Example files used in the [Example of usage](../usage/01_usage.md#example-of-usage) section of this documentation.

 These components are designed to function independently.
-If you work only requires data processing, you may safely remove the `ML_processing/` directory.
+If you work only requires data processing, you may safely remove the `ml_training/` directory.